-Another feature of data entry windows in modules other than Material Requirements Planning and Work Order is the right-click menu.
+Another feature of data entry windows in modules is the right-click menu.

-- Right-click outside of a grid to access system information and other tasks. - · Right-click any field in a grid to access additional tasks related to the field.
+- Right-click outside of a grid to access system information and other tasks. - Right-click any field in a grid to access additional tasks related to the field.